Maroon502/bonmin-src/README.md

 This package does not provide bindings.
 Please use [coinbonmin-sys] to use Bonmin, e.g.

+> Note: The C interface is taken from the master branch of [Bonmin], which is still has a number of todos.

 ## Configuration

 The following Cargo features are supported: